 2. Seek trip delay protection and perks

 These days, travel credit cards aren’t just the most reliable way to earn miles, annual travel credits, ultimate rewards, and elite status—they also hold the ticket to receiving trip compensation when all else fails.
 Many of the best new credit cards for serious travelers provide trip insurance on delayed flights that were booked using that specific card.

 This can include coverage of hotel reservations when flights are severely delayed and compensation for lost luggage.
 (Every card’s protection plan is different.)
 Be sure to read the fine print; cards like Chase’s Sapphire Reserve or the Delta American Express Platinum card offer decent coverage for those who can provide ample proof of their delayed flight with relevant receipts.

 3. Lounge while you wait

-A huge perk of elite status is the airport lounge access that’s afforded to members at certain status levels.
+A huge perk of elite status are the airport lounge passes that afford access to members at certain status levels.
 In addition to providing trip insurance and compensation, travel credit cards like Chase’s Sapphire Reserve offer cardholders a Priority Pass Select membership that grants access to more than 1,200 airport lounges around the world.